barryblueice/coreboot-ic847-plus/README.md

  - This board cannot reach turbo boost clocking, CPU can only run under basic frequency.

-I suspect that the power delivery scheme on this motherboard is locked, which prevents the CPU from requesting turbo boost.
+I suspect that the power delivery scheme on this motherboard is locked, which prevents the CPU from requesting turbo boost.<br>
+The non-turbo boost bug will effect ICS67-2000 version (UP1625P), another version IC847-PLUS (RT8859M) can trigger turbo boost.

  - The SPI flash is too small (4MB) on board.
 If running coreboot need 8MB (64Mbit) or 16MB (128Mbit for debugging) to replace.